Frequently Asked Questions

 Are school lunches provided or can I bring a packed lunch?

 School lunches are important in developing good table manners and social skills.
 All school lunches are freshly cooked by our catering team.
-There is always a vegetarian option and at least two vegetables, often with a salad bar.
-Fresh fruit is available daily as an option for dessert.
+There are always two main course options and at least two vegetables choices.
+Yoghurt, fruit compote and fresh fruit are available daily as an option for dessert.
 Children do not bring in packed lunches.
 We are a nut free school and can accommodate special dietary requirements.

 Where can I buy uniform from?